klippa-app/flutter-klippa-identity-verification-sdk/README.md

 ### NFC Timeout Threshold

 To configure how long the NFC detecting stays active you can set a timeout.
-(Currently only supports Android)
 ```dart
 identityBuilder.nfcTimeoutThreshold = 5.0;
 ```